-Now, in what is thought to be the first project of its kind, Tin Men and the Telephone have been selected to undertake a three-year programme working with six UK partner arts organisations to explore new approaches to the experience of live performance through staging, shaping their performance, using technology and audience participation.
+In what is thought to be the first project of its kind, Amsterdam-based trio Tin Men and the Telephone have been selected to undertake a three-year programme working with six UK partner arts organisations to explore new approaches to the experience of live performance through staging, shaping their performance, using technology and audience participation.
 Crucially, audiences themselves will be directly involved in this work.

-The band’s residency’s allow time to experiment and explore new ideas for performance – the staging, the technology and participation.
-Each includes time with a local audience to share what has been learned during the week.
+Throughout a three year period, Tin Men will work with partners in six residences, each with invited guest advisors (from the world of theatre, comedy, tech and beyond) and local audiences to playfully explore new approaches to the live experience.
+Each residency will allow time to experiment and explore new performance ideas – the staging, the technology, participation – and crucially, includes time with local audiences to share what has been learned during the week.
 Having the insight into the creative journey allows these one-off band members to give feedback on what they – the audience – feels will work, and what might be developed further.

 Tony Roe, Tin Men’s pianist/co-composer believes “that space to think and to imagine differently is essential for the creative process and to be challenged and inspired by expert advice is invaluable.
 But for us, it’s equally essential that our audience feeds into this.
 So, rather than crafting our show ‘behind the scenes’ our live shows are performed with, and not to audiences”.